jeetsukumaran/DendroPy/doc/source/tutorial/writing.rst

         If both ``suppress_leaf_taxon_labels`` and ``suppress_leaf_node_labels`` are |False|, then this will be the string used to join them.
 Defaults to ' '.
     ``node_label_compose_func``
         If not None, should be a function that takes a |Node| object as an argument and returns the string to be used to represent the node in the tree statement.
 The return value from this function is used unconditionally to print a node representation in a tree statement, by-passing the default labelling function (and thus ignoring ``suppress_leaf_taxon_labels``, ``suppress_leaf_node_labels=|True|``, ``suppress_internal_taxon_labels``, ``suppress_internal_node_labels``, etc.).
 Defaults to |None|.
+    ``edge_label_compose_func``
+        If not None, should be a function that takes an |Edge| object as an argument, and returns the string to be used to represent the edge length in the tree statement.

 .. _Customizing_Writing_FASTA: